-For applicants applying to enter the School of Medicine in 2015, the application deadline for both programs is March 21, 2014.
-Accepted individuals will begin the pre-matriculation year in the summer of 2014.
+For applicants applying to enter the School of Medicine in 2018, the application deadline for both programs was March 19, 2017.
+Accepted individuals will begin the pre-matriculation year in the summer of 2018.

 Applicants to the Rural Medical Scholars Program and Rural Medicine Program are committing to become primary care physicians and to practice in communities and small towns in Alabama.

-By applying and submitting an application to a Rural Medical Program, the applicant acknowledges that:
+By applying and submitting an application to a Rural Medical Program, the applicant will:

-- They commit to become a primary care physician and enter practice either in a rural community or in a small town in Alabama.
+- Commit to become a primary care physician and enter practice either in a rural community or in a small town in Alabama.

 - If offered acceptance to a UASOM Rural Medical Program, I will be withdrawn from the Regular MD Program Alternate List of the University of Alabama School of Medicine.